GroooveBob/DASBOB/README.md

 OLED is now working

-Put two jumpers on the board to make the buzzer work
+also two jumpers on the board to make the buzzer work

 Rev 1 first prototype